sacredfigure/ShortMe-URL-Shortener/README.md

 ShortMe's API lets you interact with ShortMe's URL shortening capabilities.

 ### Shorten a Link
-Given a full URL, returns an ShortMe short URL.
+Given a full URL, returns a ShortMe short URL.
-Currently the API only supports shortening a single URL per API call.
+Currently, the API only supports shortening a single URL per API call.

 * URL: `/api/shorten`
 * Method: `POST`